Le passé récent: the Recent Past in French

 How to form the recent past in French

-To form the passé récent we use a conjugated form of the verb venir + de + infinitive.
+To form the passé récent we use a conjugated form of the semi-auxiliary venir + de + infinitive.

 - Example: